lmullen/lincolnmullen.com/content/_index.md

 - [*The Chance of Salvation: A History of Conversion in America*](https://www.hup.harvard.edu/catalog.php?isbn=9780674975620) was published by Harvard University Press in 2017.
 - Nothing else I ever do will be as popular as this [map of American slavery](https://lincolnmullen.com/projects/slavery/).

 The rest of my published work is [listed here](/scholarship/).
 Preprints are available at my [Humanities Commons](https://hcommons.org/members/lmullen/) page.
 Software or data analysis repositories are available at [GitHub](https://github.com/lmullen/).
-The other appurtenances of scholarship: [ORCID] (https://orcid.org/0000-0001-5103-6917), [Zotero](https://www.zotero.org/lmullen), [Google Scholar](https://scholar.google.com/citations?hl=en&user=qhhNmCQAAAAJ).
+The other appurtenances of scholarship: [ORCID](https://orcid.org/0000-0001-5103-6917), [Zotero](https://www.zotero.org/lmullen), [Google Scholar](https://scholar.google.com/citations?hl=en&user=qhhNmCQAAAAJ).